BARD IVC FILTER LAWSUIT

 C. R. Bard is a U.S based company and a global leader in the development, manufacturing, and marketing of medical technology.
 In recent years, the company has been involved in controversy and mass litigation due to defective medical products, particularly, certain Bard IVC Filters that have been linked to numerous serious injuries and deaths.
 The specific IVC devices by C.R.
 Bard that have been linked to serious injuries include the following:

 Denali – The Denali® Inferior Vena Cava Filter by Bard is a retrievable filter designed with twelve cone shaped wire legs in an attempt to prevent tilt or movement.
 In 2015, Bard issued a Class 2 Device Recall on Denali.
-The recall was due to a labeling error.
+The recall was due to a labeling error which excluded a warning to patients with uncontrolled sepsis and patients with known hypersensitivity to nickel-titanium alloys.
 The Denali® remains one of the most problematic devices.
 To put this in perspective, pieces of this instrument can break or migrate into the heart within the first few months.
 As a result, Bard faced many lawsuits due to device failure.

 Bard Recovery – The Bard Recovery is one of the first, and most controversial filters.
 The device has two levels of six wires that are designed to hold the device in a patient’s blood vessel.
 Unfortunately, there is a flaw in the design of this product which renders it unable to withstand pressure exerted by blood flow; thus, exposing a patient to the risk of the filter tilting, migrating, or otherwise, damaging vital organs.
 What’s more troubling is that there’s strong evidence the manufacturer was aware of this flaw and continued to market, and sell the product.
 This blood clot filter has a high failure rate and is linked to over 20 deaths.
 The design of the device is that it has six arms and legs used for filtration in lungs.